 Interviews and Written Assessment

 Applicants for Computer Science are required to sit a pre-interview admissions assessment.
 This means that you will have to register to sit the assessment at an assessment centre near to you (for most applicants this will be your school or college).
-Registration for the pre-interview assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 15 October 2019.
-The pre-interview assessments this year will take place on 30 October 2019.
+Registration for the pre-interview assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 15 October.
 More information about registering for the assessment can be found here.